Waikiki Surfing: Where to catch your next wave.

 Waikiki Surfing & Beyond

 Waikiki surfing is suitable for any and all.
 The long, gentle breaks make perfect for beginners and just as much fun for advanced.
-One of the best parts of Waikiki surfing has to be the views.
-Diamond head in the distance complemented by a beachfront of endless palm trees and tourists.
+One of the best parts of about surfing in Waikiki has to be the views.
+Diamond head’s volcanic mountain sits in the distance, complemented by a beachfront of endless palm trees and tourists.
+If you aren’t enjoying the waves, relish in the postcard view from your board.

 Have you surfed Waikiki before?
 What was your experience like?
 Need a bigger break or heading to the North Shore?
 Read 5 North Shore Stops You Wan’t To Make to discover the beauty of the north shore.